thakareakshay1709/mle-challenge-montu/README.md

 5. 🌩️ **Deployment**: You will deploy your service to a cloud provider of your choice.
 You can use any cloud provider you like (e.g. AWS, GCP).

    - Ideally, we would deploy our entire end-to-end pipelines to the cloud, that would be a bit of an overkill for this challenge.
 So, instead if you choose to do this bit, you can just deploy your end service to the cloud.
    - Consider the efficiency, scalability, security, and cost-effectiveness of your deployment.
-Again, this is purely optional and we could tease that out a bit further in the techincal interview.
+Again, this is purely optional and we could tease that out a bit further in the technical interview.
    - [ ] **Optional**: Deploy your service to a cloud provider of your choice as per your architecture of choice.